hirdanshu90/DSA_Using_Python/ReadMe.md

            print_post_order(node.right)
            print(node.value)
    ```

+USES: In simple terms, postorder traversal is useful for safely deleting a tree because it allows you to deallocate memory in a systematic manner, starting from the bottom nodes.
+Additionally, it helps in obtaining postfix expressions from expression trees by visiting nodes in a specific order.

 These three traversal methods provide different orders in which the nodes of the tree are visited and, consequently, different sequences of values are printed.
 The choice of traversal method depends on the requirements of the specific problem you are solving.